saaage/blog-autocomplete/README.md

 ```
 $ npm i
 ```
-The 'dev' script is setup to pull an API_KEY from your bash environment.
-Define an API_KEY:
+The 'dev' script is setup to pull an MGRPH_KEY from your bash environment.
+Define MGRPH_KEY:

 ```
 $ export MGRPH_KEY=yourAPIkey